-webLock supports a service-oriented architectural approach to providing application-level security for Web applications. webLock enable you to provide authentication and authorization access control checks within your Web application without writing any software or changing the default configuration of your Web security environment.
-Your Web developers simply configure the pre-built servlet filters (which act as Guards) and the Web access policy that you wish to implement.
+webLock supports a service-oriented architectural approach to providing application-level security for Web applications. webLock enable you to provide authentication and authorization access control checks within your Web application without writing any software. webLock provides a security realm and authorization filters that make it simple to deploy and manage container managed access controls.
+Your Web developers simply configure the pre-built security realm and servlet authorization filter (which act as Guards) and the Web access policy that you wish to implement.